dunyung1/esfk/README.md

 - `npm install -g @angular/cli`

 2. Then clone the project or extract it from the rar file.
-3. Install the module @angular-devkit/build-angular
+3. Install the module @angular-devkit/build-angular `npm install --save-dev @angular-devkit/build-angular`
 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding